 - JD students enrolling in the JD/Master must complete at least two-thirds of the credits required for the degree at Duke.
 JD/LLM or other dual degree applicants who wish to receive the dual degree plus the JD/Master must also complete the additional requirements for the dual degree at Duke.

 - All students enrolling in the JD/Master must complete any academic requirements for graduation, such as the ethics component, while at Duke.
 JD degree requirements are available here.
 Students intending to apply to the JD/Master program should be aware that they cannot receive credit for courses offered by Sciences Po that are substantially the same as courses they have taken at Duke.
 Students should therefore review the courses offered by Sciences Po and select upperclass courses at Duke accordingly.
+Course topics at Sciences Po include, among others, international business transactions and contracts, the World Trade Organization, international finance, international arbitration, intellectual property, and fundamentals of the French legal system.

 - Students may receive a maximum of 28 academic credits towards the JD degree for course work satisfactorily completed in Paris.
 The ABA requires a student to be in class for 700 minutes per credit hour received.
 Satisfactory completion as required by Sciences Po of the course work in Paris will also allow students to receive a Master degree from Sciences Po.